 In order to produce sturdy plants that are flowering, it is important to place your plants in the brightest light possible, ideally in some direct sum.
 A sunny windowsill is ideal and in winter you need to place the plant in the lightest place possible.
 If you cannot do this, you may need to provide some artificial light to keep the plant in good condition.

-Pelargoniums prefer average temperatures between 18 and 25 degree Celsius during the day and around 13 degree Celsius during the night.
+Pelargoniums prefer average temperatures between 18 and 25 degrees Celsius during the day and around 13 degrees Celsius during the night.
 In summer, the plant will benefit if it is well-ventilated.
 It is advised that most pelargoniums will benefit from a short spell outdoors, especially during warm weather.
 To do so, choose a sheltered shaded spot and make sure to bring them indoors when the weather turns cold.

 It is best to keep the plants on the dry side rather than keeping the soil overly wet, as this will lead to fungal diseases and potential root rot.
 Water well in summer but allow the compost to dry out 25% from the surface of the compost before watering again.